ggarra13/mrv2/docs/sphinx/en/user_docs/notes.rst

 Navigating Notes
 ----------------

-The presence of a note is indicated by a light yellow verical bar in the timeline.
+The presence of a note is indicated by a light yellow vertical bar in the timeline.
 The Shift + Left Arrow and Shift + Right Arrow keys on your keyboard will jump the to the previous or next note on the timeline.

 Drawing Annotations